 In general, dogs help their owners stay more active.
-Everyone knows it’s important to walk your dog so she gets exercise.
-But research from both the U.S. and Britain show owners benefit just as much or even more because dog walks boost fitness for both owners and their dogs.
+Everyone knows it’s important to walk your dog, so she gets exercise.
+But research from both the U.S. and Britain shows owners benefit just as much because dog walks boost fitness for both owners and their dogs.

-The British study showed dog owners exercised their pets for a total of 5 hours and 38 minutes per week.
+The British study showed dog owners exercised their pets for 5 hours and 38 minutes per week.
 By comparison, people without dogs spent an average of 1 hour and 20 minutes per week exercising at the gym or going for a walk.
-Even worse, according to the British study, nearly half of non-dog owners (47 percent) got no exercise at all.
+Even worse, according to a British study, nearly half of non-dog owners (47 percent) got no exercise.

 Dogs make owners more social

-Having a dog gets people out of their houses and out of their shells.
+Having a dog gets people out of their houses and shells.
 Walking with a dog also makes owners more approachable.

 Dog owners routinely hold brief conversations with fellow dog owners or other walkers when out with their pets.